truenas/middleware/docs/userguide/freenas_intro.rst

 USB 3.0 support is disabled by default as it currently is not compatible with some hardware, including Haswell (Lynx point) chipsets.
 If you receive a
 "failed with error 19" message when trying to boot FreeNAS®, make sure that xHCI/USB3 is disabled in the system BIOS.
 While this will downclock the USB ports to 2.0, the bootup and shutdown times will not be significantly different.
-To see if USB 3.0 support works with your hardware, create a `Tunables`_ named *xhci_load*, set its value to
+To see if USB 3.0 support works with your hardware, create a :ref:`Tunables` named *xhci_load*, set its value to
 *YES*, and reboot the system.

+.. _Storage Disks and Controllers:

 Storage Disks and Controllers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~